This post may contain affiliate links. Read the full disclosure here.

 Remember that the plant will have to grow soil roots to adapt to the soil, and in the meantime, you’ll need to give the water roots plenty of water so that they can absorb adequate oxygen.

 After a couple of weeks, you can ease back on watering so you don’t accidentally overwater your plant.
+If you’re worried about overwatering, you can use a spray bottle to keep the soil damp, without soaking it.

 The most important thing I can say is don’t give up on your cuttings.
 There is so much information about there about rooting times, but in reality, it varies so so much depending on so many different factors.